echo4eva/dawg-or-naw/README.md

 ## About

 This classification app determines if a user inputted image is a dog or a cat.
+My first deep learning application!

 The classification model I used is hosted on [Hugging Face](https://huggingface.co/spaces/echo4eva/minimal).
 I used the Gradio API to access it and display it on the frontend of this app.

+Don't bother going to the Vercel link the API doesn't work through there.
+I made this little tutorial if you want this working on your machine!
+Feel free to visit the Hugging Face Space if you just wanna run it through there without doing all this stuff.

 ![Screenshot 2023-12-05 182937](https://github.com/echo4eva/dawg-or-naw/assets/69120418/90cecd1a-a940-4903-be02-796e76873d7b)